florentjiang/Tecplot-data-visualization-in-python/README.md

 - Coutour plots for a given slice position
 - Animation

 The scripts of utility function are available in `scripts` folder.
+The entire process can be executed by `python scripts/main.py`